PhilipQuirke/SkyCombAnalystHelp/DirectorySettings.md

 ## Dialog Appearance
-Click the "Directory Settings" button in the main window opens the dialog to edit these settings:
+Click the "Directory Settings" button in the main window opens the dialog to edit and save these settings:

 ![Process Settings](./Static/DirectorySettingsForm.png?raw=true "Directory Settings")